Red Paint Would Curb Public Access to Palos Verdes Nature Preserve, One of Los Angeles County’s Most Significant Open Spaces

 While some of Los Angeles County’s most popular trails have seen sensible adjustments to access to prevent COVID-19 transmission, overcrowding inside the Portuguese Bend Reserve is not the reason for the city council’s new parking restrictions.
 Both local homeowners and city officials speaking at the Aug.
 18 meeting agreed that the preserve’s trails have plenty of room for hikers.
 Rather, homeowners lodged complaints about drivers waiting for street parking spots or making (legal) u-turns.

 The complaints are not new.
 The city has reduced public access to open space before at the request of local residents.
 In 2015, the city made the controversial move to cut 42 parking spots along the same stretch of Crenshaw Blvd., by painting curbs red.
 The city also added signage on neighborhood streets restricting visitor parking.
 Local homeowners have opposed some alternative city proposals to manage access, contending that parking meters on public streets would cause “blight” and a long-planned parking lot at the foot of the reserve would increase crime and traffic.
-[Note: for a detailed account of neighborhood concerns over traffic and noise and the city’s response, read a staff report and other information attached to the city’s Sept.
-1 agenda item.]

 The city’s new “no parking” order will be in effect for 65 days as city staff produce a more complete parking plan for the reserve.
 Staff have already extensively studied and made recommendations for several parking options, including an online reservation system, pay stations along public streets, or a long-planned “Gateway Park” parking lot at the foot of the Portuguese Bend Reserve.

 Councilmembers at the Aug.
 18 meeting acknowledged the city is unlikely by early November to have decided, let alone implement any alternative parking plan.
 As a result, the city could vote to indefinitely extend the “temporary” parking restrictions for any number of two-month periods.
-[Note: the city has declined to commit to a date when it would remove any “no parking” signage.
+The city has declined to commit to a date when it would remove any “no parking” signage.
 An agenda report for the city’s Sept.
 1 meeting included the following discussion note, “It is recommended that the temporary no parking area expire November 5, 2020 (within the 60 day time period).
-If viable parking solutions are still incomplete, staff will bring this temporary no parking item back to the City Council at its November 4, 2020 meeting to consider its options including a time extension for the temporary no parking area.”]
+If viable parking solutions are still incomplete, staff will bring this temporary no parking item back to the City Council at its November 4, 2020 meeting to consider its options including a time extension for the temporary no parking area.”

 While I don’t have the same legal training as most of my Legal Planet colleagues, I see several reasons the council should restore parking on Crenshaw Blvd. near the trailhead and seek creative solutions to increase access to this important public space.